 Army successfully test fires Spike anti-tank missiles

-Army Chief Gen Bipin Rawat and several commanders witnessed the firing of the newly acquired missiles on Wednesday.

-Spike is a fourth-generation missile that can engage any target with precision at ranges up to 4 km, the officials said.
+Spike is a fourth generation missile which can engage any target with precision at ranges up to 4 km, the officials said.
+For the last nearly three decades, the Indian Army has been using outdated second generation missiles, said an official.

+In 2011, an RFP (request for proposal) was floated for more than 8000 missiles to Bharat Dynamics Limited (BDL).
+The Spike missile was the only one to qualify after going through a complex procurement process.

+The defence ministry completed the negotiation in 2016 but the programme did not see the light of the day.
+To overcome the critical capability void, the Indian Army procured a limited quantity of Spike LR missiles to meet the urgent operational requirement, officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)